2010 United States Senate election in California: Campaign

 Boxer criticized Fiorina's choice "to become a CEO, lay off 30,000 workers, ship jobs overseas [and] have two yachts."
 A spokesman for Fiorina responded that the Fiorinas were a two-yacht family because they spent time in both California and Washington, D.C.
 Boxer also claimed that Fiorina "skirted the law" by selling equipment to Iran during her tenure as HP's CEO, also claiming that the equipment may have ended up in the hands of the Iranian military.

-Debates
+Debate

 The only debate took place on September 1 at Saint Mary's College of California in Moraga.
 It was sponsored by San Francisco Chronicle, KTVU, and KQED.